ivukotic/v4A/README.md

 Varnish is a reverse http proxy.
 It is meant to cache accesses to one application/server.
 For this purpose it is sufficient to use RAM for caching.
 Even a single core and 24 GB of RAM will work well and have a very high cache hit rate, but if you can, optimal would be 4 cores and 64GB RAM.
 Caching CVMFS accesses always benefit from more RAM.
 Varnish for CVMFS should listen on port 6081.
+If your Varnish will serve only local nodes, there is no need to open any ports for access from outside.
+If your instance will be added to the CloudFlare DNS loadbalancer, port 6081 TCP should be accessible from outside.

 ## Setting it up